How to Exercise for Scuba Diving

 Diving sometimes is also referred to as the lazy man’s sport.
 This might come from the assumption that everything is done slowly underwater.
 Except if a hungry shark is after you…

 Kidding aside, every diver experienced how nature takes its toll on the body.
 Cold water, strong currents are just two of the forces that cause quite a bit of strain on the body.
-Exercising and keeping the body in shape help tremendously when under water.
+Exercising and keeping the body in shape helps tremendously when underwater.

 A diver in good shape has an easier time to conserve air while diving as their heart rate will be slower and their breathing will be shallower and slower.
 A healthy and fit diver will not only be a safer diver but also enjoy the experience a lot more.

 Benefits from being in good shape

-Being in good shape as a diver allows us to breathe shallow and reduce the strain on our body while under water.
+Being in good shape as a diver allows us to breathe shallow and reduce the strain on our bodies while underwater.
 This helps to conserve air and, more importantly, reduces the nitrogen build-up in the body and blood.
 It also helps with getting rid of any built-up nitrogen in our body faster after a dive which makes it safer when diving again after a short period of time.